Category Archives: Self Care

 First of all, let me ask you this: If time were an animal, what kind would it be?
 A cheetah?
 A shark?
 A hummingbird?
 A snail?

 Well, for most of us, it would probably be on the endangered species list.
-Or that’s how it seems: Too much to do, too many places to be, too little time to do it.
+Or that’s how it seems with too much to do, too many places to be, too little time to do it.
 We feel like we’re imprisoned by our perception of time as a scarce and limited resource.
 We rush from one commitment to another, believe we don’t have a minute to spare, yearn for more time, and feel anxious and guilty when we’re idle.

 Is this how life is supposed to be?